cs3216/cs3216.github.io/assignments/facebook/index.md

 documentation](http://developers.facebook.com/docs).

 <div class="box">
-  <strong class="milestone-counter"></strong> Give your newborn application some love.
+  <strong class="milestone-counter">Milestone 3:</strong> Give your newborn application some love.
   Go to the <strong>App Details</strong> page and fill the page with as much appropriate information as you can.
 And yes, we expect a nice application icon!
 </div>